“This post may contain affiliate links. Please read my disclosure for more info.

 So instead of considering just salary, think a couple steps ahead.
 You may want to jump at a 6% raise, but consider where you might be two years down the road working under this manager.

 How about you?
-Have you been stuck in the same position for a long time?
-Or if you were able to get promoted, was there anything you began to do differently that worked for you?
+Have you been passed over for a promotion you thought you were qualified for?
+How did it affect you, and was there anything you began to do differently?